-Strategic Objective To improve overall financial management in municipalities by developing and implementing appropriate financial management policies, procedures, and systems.
+Strategic Objective To improve overall financial management in municipalities by developing and implementing appropriate financial management policies, procedures and systems.
 Intended Outcome Improve financial management and accountability.

-Indicate availability and status about the following:
+Indicate availability and status with regard to the following:

-✓ Tariff policies To be reviewed and adopted by council in line with the final approval of the new Budget/IDP 2023/24 ✓ Rates policies To be reviewed and adopted by council in line with the final approval of the new Budget/IDP 2023/24 ✓ Staffing of the finance and S SCM units The process to train SCM staffing and finance units is in process. ✓ SCM policy - staffing The SCM policy is developed and adopted by council.
-Payment of creditors The municipality has been struggling to pay its creditors (ESKOM, Sedibeng Water) in time because of cash flow problems. ✓ Auditor -General findings

-✓ (issues raised in the report if any)

-Audit Opinion: Disclaimer

-Matters Emphasized: ✓ Going concern.
+Tariff policies To be reviewed and adopted by council in line with the final approval of the new Budget/IDP 2021/23 Rates policies To be reviewed and adopted by council in line with the final approval of the new Budget/IDP 2021/23 Staffing of the finance and SCM units The process to train SCM staffing and finance units is in process.
+SCM policy - staffing The SCM policy is developed and adopted by council.
+Payment of creditors The municipality has been struggling to pay its creditors (ESKOM, Sedibeng Water) in time because of cash flow problems.
+Auditor -General findings (issues raised in the report if any) Audit Opinion: Disclaimer Matters Emphasized: Going concern.
+Cash flow Compliance Disclosure issues.
+Fruitless expenditure.
+Performance information issues.

-✓ Cash flow

-✓ Compliance

-✓ Disclosure issues.

-✓ Fruitless expenditure.

-✓ Performance information issues.